 A good night’s sleep helps improve concentration and memory formation, allows your body to repair any cell damage that occurred during the day, and refreshes your immune system, which in turn helps to prevent disease.
 Older adults who don’t sleep well are more likely to suffer from depression, attention and memory problems, excessive daytime sleepiness, and experience more nighttime falls.
 Insufficient sleep can also lead to serious health problems, including an increased risk of cardiovascular disease, diabetes, weight problems, and breast cancer in women.

 To improve your quality of sleep it’s important to understand the underlying causes of your sleep problems.
 The following tips can help you identify and overcome age-related sleep problems, get a good night’s rest, and improve the quality of your waking life.

 While sleep requirements vary from person to person, most healthy adults require seven to nine hours of sleep per night.
 However, how you feel in the morning is more important than a specific number of hours.
 Frequently waking up not feeling rested or feeling tired during the day are the best indications that you're not getting enough sleep.

-As you age your body produces lower levels of growth hormone, so you'll likely experience a decrease in slow wave or deep sleep.
-When this happens you produce less melatonin, meaning you'll often experience more fragmented sleep (more rapid sleep cycles) and wake up more often during the night.
-As your circadian rhythm (the internal clock that tells you when to sleep and when to wake up) changes, you may also find yourself wanting to go to sleep earlier in the evening and waking up earlier in the morning.
+As you age your body produces lower levels of growth hormone, so you'll likely experience a decrease in slow wave or deep sleep (an especially refreshing part of the sleep cycle).
+When this happens you produce less melatonin, meaning you'll often experience more fragmented sleep and wake up more often during the night.
+That's why many of us consider ourselves “light sleepers” as we age.
+You may also:

 At any age, it's common to experience occasional sleep problems.
 However, if you experience any of the following symptoms on a regular basis, you may be dealing with a sleep disorder: